 It may be possible to help control the symptoms of Munchausen's syndrome if the person admits they have a problem and co-operates with treatment.

-There's no standard treatment for Munchausen's syndrome, but a combination of psychoanalysis and cognitive behavioural therapy (CBT) has shown some success in helping people control their symptoms.
+There's no standard treatment for Munchausen's syndrome, but a combination of psychoanalysis and cognitive behavioural therapy (CBT) has shown some success controlling symptoms.

-Psychoanalysis is a type of psychotherapy which attempts to uncover and resolve these unconscious beliefs and motivations which can cause many psychological conditions.
+Psychoanalysis is a type of psychotherapy that attempts to uncover and resolve unconscious beliefs and motivations.

 CBT helps a person identify unhelpful and unrealistic beliefs and behavioural patterns.
 A specially trained therapist teaches the person ways of replacing unrealistic beliefs with more realistic and balanced ones.